Monday, October 7, 2024

 join us as we take to the streets and stitch in protest against disposable fashion.

-come and stitch with us between 9am and 1pm on saturday 20 april.
+we'll be there between 9am and 1pm on saturday 20 april.

 Wednesday, August 16, 2023